Azametzin/100-days-of-code/log.md

 ### Day 2: Tuesday, January 16, 2018

 Studied basics of Java.
-Also learned a little more about React.
+Also learned a little more about ES6 Classes and React.
 Still working on [Markdown Previewer](https://www.freecodecamp.org/challenges/build-a-markdown-previewer).